-So what is a GIF?
 A GIF is a lossless format for image files that supports both animated and static images.
 They are a fast paced, highly-visual medium perfect for sharing quick bits of info.

 A brief history of GIFs

-A note on GIFs and Accessibility
+An important note on GIFs and Accessibility

 GIF files leave no way to encode the highly visual content by text, which means that the messages communicated by GIFs are lost for anyone using an accessibility tool such as a screen reader.

 When using GIFs, always question whether you’re replacing vital text-based information in your content.
 You can commit to accessibility by always providing an alternative way to access the information shared, such as using alt-text or a caption.
 You can read more about GIFs and accessibility here.